Apply Now arrow

 • Termination clauses

-• Dispute resolution plans.
+• Dispute resolution plans

-Hire the right people
+Hire the Right People

-Your business is only as good as the people who work for it, whether they’re full-time employees, part-time workers, or freelancers.
+Your business is only as good as the people who work for it, whether they're full-time employees, part-time workers, or freelancers.
+Interview several candidates for every position to help ensure you hire the best qualified one when starting an IT business.
+Ensure that anyone you hire is someone you enjoy working with and who will deliver exceptional service to your clients.

-Interview several candidates for every position to help ensure you hire the best-qualified one.
-Make sure anyone you employ is someone you’ll like working with who will provide outstanding service to your clients.
-Check their Linkedin profiles to make sure what they say checks out.
+Check their LinkedIn profiles to verify their information and experience.
 Put every new hire through a thorough background check.
 Call their references.
-You may be trusting these employees to handle confidential and potentially sensitive information, and they could be visiting your clients’ homes and businesses.
+You may be trusting these employees to handle confidential and potentially sensitive information, and they could be visiting your clients' homes and businesses.

 Finally, make sure that all terms of employment and wages are clear in the offer letter.
 It can help prevent employment-related lawsuits.

-Get certified
+Get Certified

 Frequent searches leading to this page